Skip to content

 Interventions that support the family

 Hampshire county council currently works closely with schools where attendance has significantly dropped and is causing a concern to the school.
-After school has implemented and work closely witht the family, if unsuccessful they will refer to the Attendance Project.
+After school has implemented and works closely with the family, if unsuccessful, they will refer to the Attendance Project.
 Parents will be expected to contribute and support the approach in order to improve their child's attendance.

-If unsuccessful the school and Hampshire County Council will be move towards a more formal and legal approach.
+If unsuccessful, the school and Hampshire County Council will move towards a more formal and legal approach.

 Penalty Notices and the Education Act 1996